tupl-tufts/rdl/README.md

 ## Type Casts

 Sometimes RDL does not have precise information about an object's type (this is most useful during static type checking).
 For these cases, RDL supports type casts of the form `o.type_cast(t)`.
 This call returns a new object that delegates all methods to `o` but that will be treated by RDL as if it had type `t`.
 If `force: true` is passed to `type_cast`, RDL will perform the cast without checking whether `o` is actually a member of the given type.
 For example, `x = "a".type_cast('nil', force: true)` will make RDL treat `x` as if it had type `nil`, even though it's a `String`.

+Similarly, if an object's type is parameterized (see [Generic Types](#generic-class-types) above), RDL might not statically know the correct instantiation of the object's type parameters.
+In this case, we can use `instantiate!` to provide the proper type parameter bindings.
+For instance, if `a` has type `Array`, but we want RDL to know that `a`'s elements are all `Fixnum`s or `String`s, we can call `a.instantiate!("Fixnum or String")`.

 ## Bottom Type (%bot)